NEASC Commission on International Education & The Council of International Schools

 Self Study Survey Frequently Asked Questions

-Besides English, The Parent survey is available in the following languages:
+We do offer the parent survey in as many languages as possible.
+Besides English, The Parent survey is available in the following languages*:

 - Chinese (Simplified)